 The world is changing at an unprecedented pace.
-Automation, globalisation and more flexible working arrangements are rapidly reshaping our economy and work.
-By 2030 every single job across the economy is going to look different.
+Automation, globalisation and more flexible work arrangements are rapidly reshaping our economy.
+By 2030, every single job is going to look different.
 In this future, our young people are predicted to have an average of 17 different jobs over 5 careers in their lifetime.

-FYA’s New Work Order research has identified the key transferable skills that employers seek most.
-At FYA, we call these transferable skills “enterprise skills” (see table below).
+FYA’s New Work Order research identified the transferable skills that employers seek most.
+We call these transferable skills “enterprise skills” (see table below).
 The $20 Boss program provides meaningful context for students to develop and use these skills.

 Schools that have registered will be eligible to receive $20 of startup capital per registered student from FYA.
 We have limited funds so this is on a first-in-best-dressed basis.

 Real money makes the program experience more immersive – and students love it!
 To support the ongoing growth of the program, the expectation is that students pay back their $20 plus a $1 ‘legacy donation’ at the completion of the program.
 (Find out more about start-up capital funding in our Program Terms and Conditions)

 Schools also have the option to self-fund the program internally, we will provide you with resources to support you to do this.

 Want to see more before you register?
 Download the full learner overview.